Gabi-Legend/RGBLED_BUZZER/README.md

-LED & Buzzer Light Show
+🌈 LED & Buzzer Light Show 🔊

-This is a simple Arduino project featuring:
+A simple Arduino project that creates a colorful LED fading sequence synchronized with a buzzer sound.
+Each color of the RGB LED gradually brightens and dims, creating a smooth lighting effect while the buzzer is active.

+⚡ Features

-An RGB LED that fades colors in and out
+🌟 RGB LED fades in and out

-A buzzer that stays on while the LED sequence runs

-How it works

-The red, green, and blue LEDs fade in and out one by one.

-The buzzer is activated during the light show.
+🔊 Buzzer plays during the light show

-Components Needed
+🛠 Components Needed

 Arduino board (e.g., Uno, Nano)

-RGB LED
+🌈 RGB LED

-Buzzer
+🔔 Buzzer

-Resistors (for LED protection)
+🪛 Resistors (for LED protection)

-Jumper wires
+🔌 Jumper wires

-Usage

-Connect the components according to the schematic.

-Upload the Arduino code from your_code_file.ino.
+🚀 How to Use

-Watch the LEDs fade and listen to the buzzer.
+Enjoy the LED fade effects and buzzer sound!